Introduction to Data Control Language

 Why do we Need Data Control Language?

-These are some needs of data control language that we should know:
+These are some data control language needs we need to be aware of:

-- The Data Control Language is used to control the privileges given to the users in a Database.
+- It is used to control the privileges given to the users in a Database.

 - It prevents the other users from making changes or updates to the database by providing access or removing them to the users.